 What Should You Do?

-Take a moment to look through the last three months of statements from your business account.
+Take the time to look through the last three months of statements from your business account.
 How many automatic withdrawals or charges do you have monthly for subscriptions to CRMs, marketing apps, data reports, or any other platforms or systems?
 Calculate how much you’re spending on recurring charges.
 Then make a list of all those tools and systems and determine how many of them you actually use on a regular basis.

 Ask yourself these questions: